Sclerotherapy Spider Vein Treatment

 - IPL Facial Vein Laser Treatment

-Most insurance companies do not cover the costs associated Sclerotherapy treatment because it is most often performed for cosmetic purposes.
+Most insurance companies do not cover the costs associated sclerotherapy treatment because it is most often performed for cosmetic purposes.
 However, some plans may include coverage if treatment is necessary to relieve pain or discomfort that impedes activity or is deemed medically necessary.
-At the time of your initial vein screening, our staff will discuss the spider vein treatment, associated costs and payment arrangements including insurance coverage.
+At the time of your initial vein screening, our staff will discuss the treatment, associated costs and payment arrangements including insurance coverage.

-The results of Sclerotherapy spider vein treatment vary from person to person.
-Generally, treated spider veins will at first darken and then lighten as the healing process continues.
+The results of Sclerotherapy vary from person to person.
+Generally, treated veins will at first darken and then lighten as the healing process continues.
 The healing process can take anywhere from two weeks to a month.
 After subsequent treatments, veins will appear less visible or fade away completely.